Augustus Charles Hobart-Hampden: Early life

-Hobart-Hampden was born at Walton-on the-Wolds in Leicestershire, the third son of the 6th Earl of Buckinghamshire.
+Hobart-Hampden was born on 1 April 1822 in Walton-on the-Wolds, Leicestershire to Augustus Edward Hobart-Hampden, 6th Earl of Buckinghamshire and Mary Hobart-Hampden.
+Through his mother, Hobart-Hampden was the grandson of John Williams, a barrister, and was the nephew of Sir Edward Vaughan Williams, a judge.
+The third of four brothers, Hobart-Hampden was the younger brother of Vere Hobart, Lord Hobart, a colonial administrator, the uncle of Sidney Hobart-Hampden-Mercer-Henderson, 7th Earl of Buckinghamshire and the cousin of Roland Vaughan Williams.

-In his youth, he was educated at King Edward VI Grammar School, Louth, Lincolnshire.
+Hobart-Hampden was educated at Cheam School.

+Career

+Royal Navy

 In 1835 he entered the Royal Navy and served as a midshipman on the coast of Brazil in the suppression of the slave trade, displaying much gallantry in the operations.
-In 1842 he passed his examinations at Dartmouth Naval College.
+In 1842 he passed his examinations at Britannia Royal Naval College.
 In 1855 he took part, as captain of in the Baltic Expedition, and was actively engaged at Bomarsund and Åbo.As a reward he was promoted to the rank of commander.

+In 1862 he retired from the navy with the rank of Captain.

+Blockade runner

-In 1862 he retired from the navy with the rank of Captain but his love of adventure led him, during the American Civil War, to take the command of a blockade runner.
+During the American Civil War, to take the command of a blockade runner.
 He had the good fortune to run the blockade eighteen times, conveying war material to Charleston and returning with a cargo of cotton.

+Ottoman Navy

 In 1867 he became “naval adviser to the Ottoman Sultan by his brother's recommendation.”
 He was immediately nominated to the command of that fleet, with the rank of "Bahriye Livasi" (rear-admiral).
 In this capacity he performed splendid service in helping to suppress the insurrection in Crete, and was rewarded by the Sultan with the title of Pasha (1869).
 In 1874 Hobart, whose name had, on representations made by Greece, been removed from the British Navy Directory, was reinstated; his restoration did not, however, last long, for on the outbreak of the Russo-Turkish war he again entered Ottoman service.

-On the conclusion of peace Hobart still remained in Ottoman service, and in 1881 was appointed Mushir, or marshal, being the first Christian to hold that high office.
-He died at Milan on 19 June 1886 and was brought to Istanbul and buried at English Cemetery in Selimiye.
+On the conclusion of peace Hobart still remained in Ottoman service, and in 1881 was appointed Mushir, being the first Christian to hold that high office.

+Publications

 He recorded his adventures in the book Never Caught, published in 1867.

+In 1887, ‘Sketches.’
+Hobart's ‘Sketches of My Life’ was posthumously published and edited by his wife Edith.

+Personal life

+In 1848, Hobart-Hampden married Mary Anne Hobart-Hampden (née Colquhoun Grant; died 1877).

+On 5 May 1879, Hobart-Hampden married Edith Katherine Hobart-Hampden (née Hore), the daughter of Herbert F. Hore, in Vienna.

+On 19 June 1886 Hobart-Hampden died in Milan, aged 64.
+Repatriated to Constantinople, Hobart-Hampden's was buried at Haydarpaşa Cemetery.